UtahEFD/QES-Public/README.md

 The code does run on the CHPC cluster.
 You need to make sure the correct set of modules are loaded.
 Currently, we have tested a few configurations that use CUDA 8.0 and GCC 5.4 and another that uses CUDA 10.2 and GCC 8.1.0.
-For QES-Plume, OptiX support is not required.
+For QES-Plume, OptiX support is not required for QES-Plume.

 ### CUDA 10.2 Based Builds